 The Cusco food market had about 30 fresh juice vendors, serving identical mixes of juice at identical prices.
 I have no idea how one is supposed to choose which one to go to.
 Kevin and I went to this woman’s stand twice for these reasons: 1.
 She was the first stall in the row, and 2.
 She had a nice smile.

-12. Colorful ears of corn—Dried, seasoned and eaten as a snack.
+12. Colorful ears of corn.
+Corn is dried, seasoned, and eaten as a snack.

 11. Tropical fruits including my favorite, passion fruit!